jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-10/EN-template-for-analysis.md

 ![](pivot_table.png)<br>
 *Figure 6: Pivot table used for comparing STEM and Arts degrees across wards.*

-We also made a simple exploratory bar chart with the Google Sheets Chart tool to visualize the citywide comparison between STEM and Arts totals.
+We also made an exploratory bar chart with the Google Sheets Chart tool to visualize the citywide comparison between STEM and Arts totals.
 The bar chart was useful for clearly seeing absolute numbers and comparing totals across degree categories.

 **Bar chart setup (Google Sheets):**